vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       Route via network, required.
 Can be used once for IPv4 and once for IPv6, depending what addresses you want to be able to route.

+    `--host-addr` *addr*
+      Address from the interconnecting network that should be used on the host's veth interface.
+Can be used once for IPv4 and once for IPv6.
+Has to be used in conjunction with `--ct-addr`.
+Defaults to the first address from the interconnecting network.

+    `--ct-addr` *addr*
+      Address from the interconnecting network that should be used on the container's veth interface.
+Can be used once for IPv4 and once for IPv6.
+Has to be used in conjunction with `--host-addr`.
+Defaults to the second address from the interconnecting network.

     `--hwaddr` *addr*
       Set a custom MAC address.
 Every **x** in the address is replaced by a random value.
 By default, the address is dynamically allocated.